 This is a fascinating project from the point of view of images and writing.
 Four related topics:

 The conceptual project.
 This book is “an introduction” to the “conceptual groundwork” of a real-life project, which is a poem encoded in DNA in a bacterium, and another poem that is produced when that poem is read and translated by the bacterium’s cells into a protein.
-Presumably those actual poems, or the sum total of genetically modified bacteria, comprise “Book 2.”
+Presumably those actual poems will comprise “Book 2.”
 In this sense the images in The Xenotext are motivated differently from those in Crystallography.
 Both are “aesthetic” projects (the word Bök uses), but The Xenotext is explicitly an introduction to something that exists elsewhere, outside of books and even of human agency.
 That gives the images in The Xenotext a significance that images don’t have in any other work of fiction that I know: they point to real-world correlates in the way that scientific images ordinarily do.

 Questions of design.
 The graphics in The Xenotext are also more crafted, more polished and well-presented, than those in Crystallography.
 Their professionalism is partly an artifact of the professional chemist’s software that produces them: the ribbon diagrams and charge envelopes on pp. 105-12 are straight from the professional software.
 (Bök advertises that they were drawn with a supercomputer, but the graphics themselves, without the computing tasks he set, are routinely drawn on personal computers.)
 In other cases he has chosen fonts, line strengths, and spacing to make diagrams that are both professional-looking and designed.
 The result is that the QR codes and Conway’s “Life” game cells match well with the diagrams of amino acids (pp. 117, 118), which match well with the star chart that ends the book (p.
 147).
 In Crystallography, some images seemed done on Bök’s own personal computer, others were collaged, and still others were photographed from 18th and 19th century sources (or from the internet).
 There is no such heterogeneity here.
 I mention this because the uniformity and care of the images in The Xenotext brings real, professional science into the book in a way that the poetic text does not.
 There is real genetics and laboratory work behind The Xenotext, but the poems and prose are highly inflected by Bök’s poetics.
 The images, by default, are what remain to represent genetic science.
 (There are minor exceptions, such as the chemical formulae in footnotes on pp. 118-37.)
 So both in terms of the book’s conceptual (and post-human) project as “living poetry,” and also in terms of the book’s design, the illustrations work as signifiers of science.